When Kate Castle’s Labrador Retriever Dexter was 8 weeks old, she and her partner signed up for a pet insurance policy.

 - Is pet insurance worth it?

-Typically, pet insurance can foot the vet bill if your dog or cat becomes sick or gets into an accident.
+Typically, pet insurance can cover medical costs if your dog or cat becomes unexpectedly sick or gets into an accident.
 Pet insurance is generally for dogs and cats.
-However, some insurance companies offer what’s called “exotic pet insurance,” and overs coverage for your gerbil, cockatiel, or frog.
+However, some insurance companies offer what’s called “exotic pet insurance,” and offers coverage for your gerbil, cockatiel, or frog.

 While that’s the gist of it, there are different types of plans you can opt into it.